Circular dichroism as a probe for topology in three-dimensional semimetals: Numerical Results

 The linear energy dispersion of the untilted and isotropic RSW gets modified to \begin{widetext}

 \end{widetext} We set $ \zeta = v_t/v_F$, so that the eigenspace is characterized by two parameters, namely, $\zeta$ and $r$.
-For $r<<1$, we neglect the second- and higher-order terms in $r$ to write the energy eigenvalues as

 In the following, we take $r$ and $\zeta$ to be zero alternatively to understand the individual effects of tilt and anisotropy.

-First, we set $r=0$ and $\zeta =0.3$, in order to consider the case of isotropic tilted cones.
-The presence of a finite tilt can be inferred from the asymmetric dispersion of the LB, as shown in Fig.~\ref{fig:6}(a).
-Fig.~\ref{fig:6}(c) in the bottom panel reveals that the tilt does not affect $\Gamma^{int}$, and the response is quantized at all frequencies above a critical value $ \omega = \omega_c$ (similar to the untilted case).
-This is because the Berry curvature depends on the non-trivial part of the Hamiltonian, which is not proportional to an identity matrix; the tilt, being proportional to $\mathcal{I}_2$, does not affect it.
-Furthermore, each band velocity is shifted by the same amount $ \zeta \,\hat z$, which implies that the difference $\mathbf v_{mn}$ remains invariant.
-By virtue of these combined facts, Eq.~\eqref{eqapp} can be reduced to Eq.~\eqref{eq15:dir} leading to the quantization of $\Gamma^{int}(\omega>\omega_c)$.
+First, we set $r=0$ and $\zeta \neq 0$, in order to consider the case of isotropic tilted cones.
+The presence of a finite tilt can be inferred from the asymmetric dispersion of the LBB, as shown in Fig.~\ref{fig:5}(a).
+We have shown $\Gamma^{int}$ for two different tilt phases in Fig.~\ref{fig:5}(b).
+It is clear that the response is independent of any tilt value.
+This is because, tilt, being coupled to the identity matrix, does not affect the eigenspinors -- hence, the optical matrices $\mathbf{\mathcal{P}^\mu}$ in Eq.~\eqref{eq12} do not change.
+Additionally, the difference of band-velocities $\mathbf v_{mn}$ also remain invariant under tilt.
+By virtue of these combined facts, Eq.~\eqref{eqapp} can be reduced to Eq.~\eqref{eq15:dir}, leading to the quantization of $\Gamma^{int}$.

-The above picture changes when anisotropy is turned on, as the quantization of $\Gamma^{int}$ depends on the scale of $r$.
-This is because, unlike tilt, anisotropy affects both the band velocity and the Berry curvature.
-For any finite $r$, the band velocity is given by